campeis/type_safe_builder/README.md

 ```

 ### Allow field value to be set multiple times set at the struct level can be disabled for specific fields

+If convenient this could be made the default behaviour for all the fields.

 ```rust
 use type_safe_builder_macro::Builder;